nicoptere/raymarching-for-THREE/README.md

 ![noise bulb](https://cdn.rawgit.com/nicoptere/raymarching-for-THREE/master/img/noise_bulb.jpg)<br>
 [noise bulb demo](https://rawgit.com/nicoptere/raymarching-for-THREE/master/noise_bulb.html)<br>

-the 2 most important values for the raymarching are the maximum distance and the precision (the minimum step distance under which the raymarching loops bails out). by default, [they are being updated in the raymarcher update()](https://github.com/nicoptere/raymarching-for-THREE/blob/master/raymarcher.js#L145-L146) method (which is called by the rm.render() by default):
+the 2 most important values for the raymarching are the maximum distance and the precision (the minimum step distance under which the raymarching loop bails out). by default, [they are being updated in the raymarcher update()](https://github.com/nicoptere/raymarching-for-THREE/blob/master/raymarcher.js#L145-L146) method (which is called by the rm.render() by default):

-the default value for raymarchMaximumDistance is twice the length of the camera's position ; in gives enough depth to render most of the things
+the default value for raymarchMaximumDistance is twice the length of the camera's position ; it gives enough depth to render most of the things

         this.camera.position.length() * 2;